ovska/FlameCsv/docs/docs/configuration.md

 The @"FlameCsv.CsvOptions`1.HasHeader?displayProperty=nameWithType" property is `true` by default, which expects a header record on the first line/record.
 Header names are matched using the @"FlameCsv.CsvOptions`1.Comparer"-property, which defaults to @"System.StringComparer.OrdinalIgnoreCase?displayProperty=nameWithType".

-For more information on which methods transcode the data into @"System.String", see [Transcoding](#transcoding).

 ```cs
 const string csv = "id,name\n1,Bob\n2,Alice\n";